tjmahr/charlatan/inst/review/review.md

 #> [1] "#4ADFCC"
 ```

-A similar strategy underlies `safe_hex_color()`, so that method has the same flaws.
+A similar strategy underlies `safe_hex_color()`, so the method has the same flaws.
 Plus, something mysterious happens sometimes:

 ``` r
 set.seed(26)